null-Exception1/auto-kv-cache-eviction/README.md

 ## Repo contents

 - `qwen_multi_fact_eviction.ipynb` — the experiment notebook.
-- A future-work sketch of what a vLLM integration might look like is kept in METHODOLOGY.md, clearly marked as unimplemented and unassessed.
+- A future-work sketch of what a vLLM integration might look like is kept in METHODOLOGY, clearly marked as unimplemented and unassessed.

 # Methodology, results, and limitations